linnarsson-lab/loompy/README.md

 		col_attrs (dict):		Column attributes, where keys are attribute names and values are numpy arrays (float or string) of length M

 	Returns:
 		Nothing.
-To work with the file, use loom.connect(filename).
+To work with the file, use loompy.connect(filename).
 	"""
 ```